fetchai/agents-aea/packages/fetchai/agents/car_detector/README.md

 ## Description

 This agent is part of the Fetch.ai car park demo.
-It uses its primary skill, the `fetchai/carpark_detection` skill, to register its "carpark-availability-data selling" service on the `SOEF`.
+It uses its primary skill, the `fetchai/carpark_detection` skill, to register its 'carpark-availability-data selling' service on the `SOEF`.
 It can then be contacted by another agent (for example the `fetchai/carpark_clietn` agent) to provide its data.

-Once such aa request is made, this agent negotiates the terms of a deal using the `fetchai/fipa` protocol, and if an agreement is reached, it delivers the data after receiving payment.
+Once such a request is made, this agent negotiates the terms of trade using the `fetchai/fipa` protocol, and if an agreement is reached, it delivers the data after receiving payment.

 ## Links